 Story-wise, it's easy to see how challenging it was for Run to adapt his massive comic into a 90-minute film.
 While it gave him the chance to iron out some of the wrinkles from its narrative, it's also apparent that there was a lot of important material that was cast aside for the sake of timing.
 Because of this, some of the scenes tend to drag a lot more than they should.
 Time that could've been used to help build up the world is instead spent having the characters shooting the breeze with little context.

 However, it's when the action goes into full swing when MFKZ shines.
-Watching as Angelino and Vinz evade gunfire, throw down against government agents, and racing through the streets.
+Viewers are treated to the sights of Angelino and Vinz evade gunfire, throwing down against government agents, and racing through the streets at high octane speeds.
 Asses are kicked, fools are shot up in a bloody firefight, and profanities are spewed like angst poetry.
 The film has loads of character thanks to Studio 4ºC's animation, with the Oakland-styled Dark Meat City brimming with grime and detailed nastiness that harkens back to their Mind Game production.
 Angelino describes his home as disgusting, and the animators push the limits to showcase how horrid his living quarters are (down to him having a legit cockroach army bidding to his will!).

 In the end, MFKZ delivers one gangsta anime experience.
 While its narrative can be a little bit uneven at times, this crazy adventure with Angelino and Vinz gives us some of the most over-the-top violence and fun-packed bantering seen in the animated in awhile.
 Here's hoping Run's Puta Madre spinoff is given the same treatment, especially with the way this film ends.
 (But let's hope it doesn't take another five years to get it done!)